 A vast collection of new and vintage sheet music

 High-quality musical instruments to play on and soundproofed lesson rooms

 What’s the youngest age my kid can start lessons?

 We recommend that students start piano, violin and ukulele no earlier than age 5.
 Guitar and bass lessons start at age 7.
-Drums, voice and banjo lessons start at age 9.
+Drums start at 10, and voice and banjo lessons start at age 9.